ArteryTek/AT32F415_Firmware_Library/utilities/at32f415_slib_demo/project_l0/readme.txt

   @note the ip-code and ip-data are placed in sector 2 to sector 5 which will
         be protected.

-        activating the slib on these sectors is completed by slib_enable() function descripes in main file.

   @note the application needs to ensure that the systick time base is always
         set to 1 millisecond to have correct operation.